Randomization tests for peer effects in group formation experiments: Permutation tests in two group formation designs

+\item For $r=1,\ldots, R$, obtain $W^{(r)}$ via a random permutation of $\Wobs$, restricted only to focal units~($\Uobs_i=1$) and stratifying on the attribute $A$.
+Compute $T^{(r)} = \Tw(W^{(r)}; \Yobs, \Uobs)$. \item Compute the approximate p-value $\mathrm{pval}(\Wobs) = R^{-1} \sum_{r=1}^R \iv(T^{(r)} \geq \Tobs)$. \end{enumerate} \end{manualproc} Although less obvious than in the case of Procedure~\ref{proc:sharp-permute}, Procedure~\ref{proc:nonsharp-permute} also connects to traditional randomization tests.
+Indeed, given the data $(Y_i, W_i, A_i)_{i=1}^N$, the analyst first subsets the array to contain only focal units~($\Uobs_i=1$), and then simply performs a stratified complete randomization test on this reduced data, stratifying on $A$.
 Interestingly, there is a gap in the literature for randomization tests for non-sharp null hypotheses, even in traditional stratified randomized experiments without peer effects.
 Our permutation test applies to the traditional setting as well.
+Finally, we note that both Procedures~\ref{proc:sharp-permute} and~\ref{proc:nonsharp-permute} are finite-sample exact with a direct application of Theorem~\ref{thm1}.
+See Appendix~\ref{proof:stratified} for details.